Max-Derner/GildedRose-Refactored/README.md

 This is a Kata I have completed from https://github.com/emilybache/GildedRose-Refactoring-Kata

 I have done my best to refactor the code.
-However, in order to get it working I threw the rules to the wind and changed the Item class because I've never met a goblin who kept their word.
+However, in order to get it working the way I wanted I threw the rules to the wind and changed the Item class because I've never met a goblin who kept their word.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=